MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `B) Use Cloud Dataprep to find null values in sample source data.
 Convert all nulls to 0 using a Cloud Dataprep job.`

-**Quick reason:** Use Cloud Dataprep to find null values in sample source data.
-Convert all nulls to 0 using a Cloud Dataprep job.

 <details>
 <summary>Full explanation</summary>